oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 ### Intercepting exceptions

-Before an exception handler executes, you may wish to intercept the exception for a variety of reasons, like:
-- adding metadata to the exception
+Before an exception handler executes, you may wish to intercept the exception for a variety of reasons, like handling control flow exceptions, converting internal host exceptions (e.g., stack overflows) to guest exceptions, or adding metadata to exceptions.
-- handling control flow exceptions
-- converting an internal host exception (e.g., stack overflow) to a guest exception

-[`BytecodeRootNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeRootNode.java) defines a set of hooks (`interceptTruffleException`, `interceptControlFlowException`, and `interceptInternalException`) that you can override.
+[`BytecodeRootNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeRootNode.java) defines `interceptControlFlowException`, `interceptInternalException`, and `interceptTruffleException` hooks that can be overridden.
-These hooks will be invoked before the exception is dispatched to a handler.
+When an exception is thrown, the interpreter will invoke the appropriate hook(s) before dispatching to a bytecode exception handler.
+The hooks are invoked at most once for each throw, and may be invoked sequentially (in the order listed above); for example a control flow exception gets intercepted by `interceptControlFlowException`, which could produce an internal exception that gets intercepted by `interceptInternalException`, which could  produce a Truffle exception that gets intercepted by `interceptTruffleException`.

 ## Advanced features